KenV99/service.ipcdatastore/docs/service.ipcdatastore.rst

    #) The socket port.
    #) Whether to start the server at startup.
    #) A simple test to assess if the server is working correctly which runs on clicking.
-   #) Whether or not to place data regarding the currently playing video in the datastore automatically.
+   #) Demo: Whether or not to place data regarding the currently playing video in the datastore automatically.
-   #) Whether or not to show the above data as a notification when a video begins playing.
+   #) Demo: Whether or not to show the above data as a notification when a video begins playing.
    #) A more detailed testing suite for the datastore object's methods which runs when clicked.

 **Note:** When using the class IPCClientX (described below) if the addon id is specified, an attempt will be made to